-Code ATA SMART EXECUTE OFF-LINE IMMEDIATE command ^a SATL emulation supported enabled 0 no n/a The SATL shall terminate the SEND DIAGNOSTIC command with CHECK CONDITION status with the sense key set to ILLEGAL REQUEST and the additional sense code set to INVALID FIELD IN CDB. yes no The SATL shall terminate the SEND DIAGNOSTIC command with CHECK CONDITION status with the sense key set to ABORTED COMMAND and the additional sense code set to ATA DEVICE FEATURE NOT ENABLED. yes The SELF-TEST CODE field is valid, and the SATL shall process the SEND DIAGNOSTIC command according to the value specified in the SELF-TEST CODE field as defined in 8.11.2. no n/a 3.1.24) to the ATA device with the LBA field set to: a) zero; b) the maximum user-addrection of the three ATA verify continuous the command with a CHECK COND sense key set to HARDWARE Estate sense code set to LOGICAL UN If all three ATA verify commands. no n/a a) zero;b) the maximum user-addressable LBA; andc) an arbitrary number between zero and the maximum If any of the three ATA verify commands ends with an error, then the SATL shall terminate the SEND DIAGNOSTIC command with a CHECK CONDITION status with the sense key set to HARDWARE ERROR and the additional sense code set to LOGICAL UNIT FAILED SELF-TEST.
-If all three ATA verify commands complete without error ^b , then the SATL shall return GOOD status. yes The SATL shall send an ATA SMART EXECUTE OFF-LINE IMMEDIATE command with the LBA Low register set to 129 (i.e., Execute SMART Short self-test routine immediately in captive mode) to the ATA device.
+Code ATA SMART EXECUTE OFF-LINE IMMEDIATE command a SATL emulation supported enabled 0 no n/a The SATL shall terminate the SEND DIAGNOSTIC command with CHECK CONDITION status with the sense key set to ILLEGAL REQUEST and the additional sense code set to INVALID FIELD IN CDB. yes no The SATL shall terminate the SEND DIAGNOSTIC command with CHECK CONDITION status with the sense key set to ABORTED COMMAND and the additional sense code set to ATA DEVICE FEATURE NOT ENABLED. yes The SELF-TEST CODE field is valid, and the SATL shall process the SEND DIAGNOSTIC command according to the value specified in the SELF-TEST CODE field as defined in 8.11.2.
+1 no n/a The SATL shall send three ATA verify commands (see 3.1.24) to the ATA device with the Count field set to one and the LBA field set to: a) zero; b) the maximum user-addressable LBA; and c) an arbitrary number between zero and the maximum user-addressable LBA. yes no If any of the three ATA verify commands ends with an error, then the SATL shall terminate the SEND DIAGNOSTIC command with a CHECK CONDITION status with the sense key set to HARDWARE ERROR and the additional sense code set to LOGICAL UNIT FAILED SELF-TEST.
+If all three ATA verify commands complete without error b , then the SATL shall return GOOD status. yes The SATL shall send an ATA SMART EXECUTE OFF-LINE IMMEDIATE command with the LBA Low register set to 129 (i.e., Execute SMART Short self-test routine immediately in captive mode) to the ATA device.
 If the ATA EXECUTE OFF-LINE IMMEDIATE command completes without error, the SATL shall return GOOD status.
-If the ATA EXECUTE OFF-LINE IMMEDIATE command completes with an error, the SATL shall terminate the SEND DIAGNOSITC command with a CHECK CONDITION status with the sense key set to HARDWARE ERROR and the additional sense code set to LOGICAL UNIT FAILED SELF-TEST.

-^a The SATL shall determine if the ATA SMART EXECUTE OFF-LINE IMMEDIATE command is supported and enabled based on the ATA IDENTIFY DEVICE data word 84 bit 1, and word 85 bit 0 (see ATA8-ACS).
+If the ATA EXECUTE OFF-LINE IMMEDIATE command completes with an error, the SATL shall terminate the SEND DIAGNOSITC command with a CHECK CONDITION status with the sense key set to HARDWARE ERROR and the additional sense code set to LOGICAL UNIT FAILED SELF-TEST. a The SATL shall determine if the ATA SMART EXECUTE OFF-LINE IMMEDIATE command is supported and enabled based on the ATA IDENTIFY DEVICE data word 84 bit 1, and word 85 bit 0 (see ATA8-ACS). b The SATL may retry any of the three ATA Verify commands if an ATA Verify command fails on the first.